microsoftgraph/msgraph-sdk-powershell/src/Files/beta/docs/Microsoft.Graph.Beta.Files.md

 Update property mailboxSettings value.

 ### [Update-MgBetaDriveItem](Update-MgBetaDriveItem.md)
-Update the metadata for a DriveItem by ID or path.
-You can also use update to move an item to another parent by updating the item's parentReference property.
+To move a DriveItem to a new parent item, your app requests to update the parentReference of the DriveItem to move.
+This is a special case of the Update method.\nYour app can combine moving an item to a new container and updating other properties of the item into a single request.
+Items cannot be moved between Drives using this request.

 ### [Update-MgBetaDriveItemAnalytic](Update-MgBetaDriveItemAnalytic.md)
 Update the navigation property analytics in drives